-Md. lawmakers reach deal on sweeping police-accountability package, leaders say
+Md. lawmakers reach deal on sweeping police accountability package, leaders say

 It includes a statewide use-of-force policy that prioritizes de-escalation tactics and a change to the state’s public information laws that would open some complaints against police officers to public view.

-The legislation would also repeal of the country’s first Law Enforcement Officers Bill of Rights, a decades-old statute that critics say hinders investigations of police officers and shields wrongdoing from public scrutiny.
+The legislation would also repeal of the country’s first Law Enforcement Officers’ Bill of Rights, a decades-old statute that critics say hinders investigations of police officers and shields wrongdoing from public scrutiny.

-The legislature has to take final votes on the bills but leaders in each chamber indicated Wednesday morning that consensus has been reached.
+The legislature has to take final votes on the bills, but leaders in each chamber indicated Wednesday morning that consensus has been reached.

 Police keep using force against Black citizens in Rochester.
 And the demands for change keep growing.